Judy Greer: 2004–2010

 In 2010, Greer first starred in the comedy Barry Munday, in which she played a woman who becomes pregnant by a lonely womanizer (Patrick Wilson).
 The film premiered at the South by Southwest Film Festival to mixed reviews.
 Joe Leydon of Variety praised Greer's performance, commending the actress for bringing "some welcome emotional truth" to her "almost too convincing" role.
 Following roles in the family comedy Marmaduke and the romantic crime comedy Henry's Crime, Greer featured in the comedy-drama Peep World.
 She played Laura Meyerwitz, a pregnant wife whose husband (Michael C. Hall) is revealed to have an addiction to pornography from his brother's thinly veiled novel about their family.
 The film premiered at the Toronto International Film Festival, and in spite of largely negative reviews, critics singled out Greer's performance for praise.
 Both Manohla Dargis of The New York Times and Elizabeth Weitzman of the New York Daily News considered Greer's performance to be the most "genuine" of the cast.
 Greer also played a supporting role in the romantic comedy-drama Love & Other Drugs, which was a commercial success, grossing $102.8 million worldwide.
+Greer also appeared in "Truth Be Told", the 17th episode of season 1 of Modern Family, playing the role of Denise, Phil Dunphy’s ex-girlfriend who has spent a year exchanging messages with Phil on Facebook and then comes to his house in hopes of starting an affair with him.